apache/drill/_docs/connect/005-reg-hbase.md

   4. Click **Enable**.

-Once you have configured a storage plugin instance for the HBase, you can issue Drill queries against it.
+After you configure a storage plugin instance for the HBase, you can issue Drill queries against it.

+In the Drill sandbox, use the `dfs` storage plugin and the [MapR-DB format](/docs/mapr-db-format/) to query HBase files because the sandbox does not include HBase services.